-Old family photographs can help you to discover more about what your ancestors, and can help to give you a better understanding of what they were like as people, rather than simply having birth, marriage, and death dates.
+Old family photos can help you to discover more about what your ancestors, and can help to give you a better understanding of what they were like as people, rather than simply having birth, marriage, and death dates.

-You may be very lucky in that you already hold a great number of family photographs of your ancestors, but for the vast majority of us, the only things we know about our ancestors is what we have found in the records.
+You may be very lucky in that you already hold a great number of photographs of your ancestors, but for the vast majority of us, the only things we know about our ancestors is what we have found in the records.

 You should always ask your direct family if they have any photographs they may be willing to share with you.
-You should also ask distant relatives such as cousins and aunts and uncles as they may have photographs of your direct ancestors and relatives.
+You should also ask distant relatives such as cousins and aunts and uncles as they may have photos of your direct ancestors and relatives.

-Many Archives have numerous photographs and images in their collections, some of which may include your ancestors.
+Many Archives have numerous photos and images in their collections, some of which may include your ancestors.
 Some of these photographs have been indexed, so it would be prudent to peruse their catalogue to see if your ancestors and relatives are mentioned.

 Many Facebook Groups are dedicated to the history of a place, whether that is a town, village, or county.